 Yankari Game Reserve

-Here will give you a full experience of the Floral and Fauna of West Africa
+Here my home country will give you a full experience of the Floral and Fauna of West Africa

-Traveling within as a tourist in Nigeria is filled with fun from the highlands of Jos to the lowlands of Bayelsa.
+Traveling as a tourist within Nigeria is filled with fun from the highlands of Jos to the lowlands of Bayelsa.

-The people are welcoming and the culture is well diversified from north to south.
+Me and my fellows are welcoming as well as very open-minded and the culture is well diversified from north to south.

 Before arriving in Nigeria